kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 ---
 A friend sent me a list of questions last year.
 I answered and thought it would be great to answer these again this year to see how much I changed.

+I made two sections on this post, part one contains only the questions for if you want to answer these questions yourself and part two contains my answers.

+**Instructions:**

+Please write what comes to your mind as soon as you read the quetion, no overthinking.

+**1.)
+What do you do for work?**

+**2.)
+Are you happy with work, why or why not?**

+**3.)
+In general, are you happy with the way your life is going right now, why or why not?**

+**4.)
+Can you say you are satisfied with what you have or the way your life is playing out, why or why not?**

+**5.)
+If you can change something in your life, what would it be and why do you want to change it?**

+**6.)
+How do you see yourself in 5 yrs from now?**

+**7.)
+Given a chance, what else would you like to pursue?**

+**8.)
+Any complaints you have in your life right now?
+Why?**

+**9.)
+If given a choice to restart your life say 10 yrs back, would you?
+Why?**

+End of questionaire.

+---

+## This Secton Contains My Answers

 **Instructions:**

 Pls write what comes to your mind as soon as you read the quetion, no overthinking.